dfmorrison/pyactup/salience-example.md

 We will compute a blended value of $v$ for new values of $r$ and $h$.
 To do this we will use a slightly more interesting similarity function than the usual linear one, $\xi(x,y)=1-\sqrt{\frac{|x-y|}{16}}$.
+Recall that in PyACTUp similarity values by default are between 0 and 1 inclusive, not -1 and 0.
 We use this similarity function not from any principled belief it is somehow “right,” but simply to have something to play with that doesn’t have the degenerate derivatives that the common linear similarly function does.